 The relationship between THC and CBD is complex, but in short, CBD appears to minimize some of THC’s undesirable effects, such as paranoia, heart palpitations, and impaired thinking.
 Compared with THC in isolation, or its synthetic cousins such as Marinol, the combination of THC and CBD has much greater therapeutic value to patients.
 This phenomenon of cannabis-derived molecules working better together than they do in isolation is commonly referred to as the entourage effect.

 Consumers report using CBD for a huge variety of health and wellness reasons, but a lot more research is needed to determine which symptoms and ailments it works best for.
-Currently, there are more than 40 clinical trials enrolling patients to examine the effectiveness of CBD for a variety of diseases, including substance use disorder, chronic pain, post-traumatic stress disorder (PTSD), depression, schizophrenia, and many others.
-Most importantly, CBD is incredibly safe, and not addictive.
-Even young children can tolerate daily doses of up to twenty milligrams (20 mg) per kilogram (1 kg) of body weight (for a 175 pound adult, that’s more than 1,500 mg).
+Currently, there are more than 55 clinical trials enrolling patients to examine the effectiveness of CBD for a variety of conditions.
+Even young children can tolerate daily doses of up to 20 milligrams per kilogram of body weight.
+For a 175-pound (79.4-kilogram) adult, that’s more than 1,500 milligrams.
 The most common side effect of high-dose CBD is sleepiness.

 Research into CBD has been conducted for the following conditions.

 Pain Relief / Anti-inflammation

 Understanding CBD’s analgesic, or pain-relieving, interactions with the ECS can shed light on CBD’s other interactions and effects.
 Importantly, the ECS participates in our bodies’ pain processing, but when CBD is introduced to our ECS, it stops the body from absorbing a pain-regulating compound known as anandamide — one of our body’s’ own natural cannabinoid molecules.
 Inhibiting the absorption of this compound shunts excess quantities into the bloodstream that in turn reduces pain.
 One study has revealed that CBD targets alpha-3 glycine receptors to suppress chronic pain and inflammation associated with dysfunctional glycine receptors, which are an important target for pain processing in the spine.
 In both humans and animal models, CBD has been shown to have a variety of anti-inflammatory properties.

 Epilepsy and seizures